 - Show or hide seconds in the clock.

-Also, you can alter how many frequently used apps you like to display, block the Recommended section, etc. Also, you can make the Windows 11 Start Menu open the entire list of apps.
+Additionally, you can adjust the number of frequently used apps you wish to display, disable the Recommended section, and even configure the Windows 11 Start Menu to show a full list of apps.